testingautomated-usi/deepjanus/DeepJanus-MNIST/readme.md

 ```

 ## Step 2: Run DeepJanus ##
-Use the following commands to start a run of DeepJanus-MNIST:
+Use the following commands to start a rapid run of DeepJanus-MNIST:

 ```
 cd deepjanus/DeepJanus-MNIST